-Measuring Impact:
+Measuring Impact

 GFDRR funded the GeoNode, the world's predominant open-source geospatial platform, which is used by more than 20 private companies around the world.
 Beginning with an initial GFDRR investment of \$1 million, partners subsequently provided an additional \$2 million over the past five years.
-GFDRR's investment helped countries save funds that would otherwise have been spent on gaining access to a proprietary platform.
+It is estimated that GFDRR's investment helped countries save over \$5 million; funds that would have been spent on gaining access to a proprietary platform.

 The OpenDRI program has been active in more than 60 countries since its inception in 2012.
-In Bangladesh, for example, it has mapped more than 8,500 buildings, 93 kilometers of roads, and 50 kilometers of drainage works.
+In Bangladesh, for example, it has mapped more than 8,500 buildings, 93 km of roads, and 50 km of drainage works.